 Thank you for your interest in the DOTS kit lending program!
-Please refer to the steps below to begin the process of using one, or more, of the DOTS kits for your group.
+Please refer to the steps below to begin the process of using the DOTS kits for your group.

 There are currently a total of twelve DOTS kits that are available for lending at one time.
 Once you complete the kit lending interest form, a Research Naturalist will work with you to determine the best number of kits for your group’s needs.
 Each kit is sent out on a first come first served basis.
 The DOTS kits are housed at Upham Woods Outdoor Learning Center and maintained by Research Naturalist staff.
 The staff is responsible for making sure that each kit leaves Upham Woods in top working order, ready for your group’s exploration.
 You are responsible for making sure all the DOTS kit components are present and accounted for before you send it back to Upham.

 DOTS Training and Lending